akeneo/pim-docs/cookbook/import_export/product-import.rst

     This parameter can have a large impact on the performance.

-    When your import handles a file of existing products with a lot of columns but few updated values, it may divides the execution time by 2.
+    When your import handles a file of existing products with a lot of columns but few updated values, it may divides the execution time by ~2.

-    When your import handles a file of existing products when all values are changed, it may causes an overhead of 15%.
+    When your import handles a file of existing products when all values are changed, it may causes an overhead of ~15%.

+    Don't hesitate to test and use different configurations for different product imports.

 Product Processor - ObjectUpdaterInterface
 ------------------------------------------